-

 8. Invokers

-These invoke operations on XenAPI objects and have names such as Invoke-XenT
+These invoke operations on XenAPI objects and have names such as Invoke-XenT,

-is an exposed XenAPI class.
+where T is an exposed XenAPI class.
 To specify the object use the parameter

-is the exposed XenAPI class, or -Ref
+-T, where T is the exposed XenAPI class, or -Ref or, for those objects that

-.
+have a uuid or name, -UUID or -Name.
 To specify the call to invoke, use the

-enum parameter -XenAction
+enum parameter -XenAction.
+Example:

 Get-XenPBD -Uuid 1871ac51-ce6b-efc3-7fd0-28bc65aa39ff |`